tintinsnowy/npFeinTool/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Say what the step will be(currently still in beta version)

 ```
-pip install npFeintool(to do)
+ pip install --index-url https://test.pypi.org/simple/ npFeintool
 ```